Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Preliminaries and Definitions

 \subsection{Trellis Codes and Superchannel}

-The trellis representation of error correction codes offers an effective framework for analyzing the statistical properties of codewords generated by a coding scheme without taking the algebraic structure of the code into account~\cite{TTC2015}.
+The trellis representation of error correction codes provides an effective framework for analyzing the statistical properties of codewords generated by a coding scheme without relying on its algebraic structure~\cite{TTC2015}.
+Without loss of generality, any~channel code that can be represented by a time-invariant finite-state machine is referred to as a trellis code in this paper.